 Section 20:51:23:01 Transfer of original prescription information permitted.
-20:51:23:02 Requirements of transferring pharmacist.
-20:51:23:03 Requirements of receiving pharmacist.
+20:51:23:02 Requirements of transferring pharmacist or intern.
+20:51:23:03 Requirements of receiving pharmacist or intern.
 20:51:23:04 Additional requirements for controlled substances.
-20:51:23:05 Pharmacies with electronic data processing equipment.
-20:51:23:06 Exemption for pharmacies using common electronic data base.
-20:51:23:07 Prescription orders for patients discharged from hospitals.
+20:51:23:05 Pharmacies with electronic prescription software platforms.
+20:51:23:06 Exemption for pharmacies using common prescription software.
+20:51:23:07 Prescription orders for patients discharged from hospitals, Repealed.

 20:51:23:01.
 Transfer of original prescription information permitted.
-For the purpose of dispensing refills of prescriptions, a pharmacy may transfer prescription information to another pharmacy, subject to the following requirements:
+For the purpose of dispensing prescriptions, a pharmacy may transfer prescription information to another pharmacy, subject to the following requirements:

-- (1) The transfer is limited to the number of refills authorized on the original prescription; - (2) The transfer is communicated directly between two licensed pharmacists; and - (3) Both the original and the transferred prescriptions are kept for two years from the date of the last refill.
+(1) The transfer is limited to the total quantity authorized on the original prescription;

+(2) The transfer is communicated directly between two licensed pharmacists or registered pharmacy interns, either verbally or by facsimile; and

+(3) Both the original and the transferred prescriptions are kept for two years from the date of the last refill.